roamanalytics/roamresearch/BlogPosts/Average_precision/README.md

 Author: Nick Dingwall [github.com/ndingwall](github.com/ndingwall)

 This folder contains code that details a problem in one of scikit-learn's `metrics` functions, and proposes a solution.

+The corresponding blog post is [Stepping away from linear interpolation](http://roamanalytics.com/2016/09/07/stepping-away-from-linear-interpolation/).

 ## Files inventory